zac-heisey/team-business/_pages/accounting-workshop.md

 permalink: "/accounting-workshop/"
 description: ''
 header-image: "/assets/images/accounting-workshop.jpg"
-intro-2: Whether in the corporate, non-profit or hospital environment, accounting can be a difficult topic to learn and understand.
+intro-2: Whether in the corporate, non-profit, hospital or university environment, accounting can be a difficult topic to learn and understand.
 Understanding accounting is fundamental to knowing the “business” of your business and making sound business decisions.
 intro-1: Critial Financial Accumen
 section-title: Accounting Workshop